Idioms are group of words that have a meaning that is unrelated to the individual words in the group.

-For example: Shooting the breeze” means to chat casually with someone.
+For example: Shooting the breeze means chatting casually with someone.
 You cannot tell by the words alone what this means, can you?
-It’s not about guns or taking pictures or the wind.
+It’s not about guns, taking pictures or the wind.
 There is nothing to help you know that it is about talking.

 Where do idioms come from?

 Sometimes, there are different explanations, and we don’t always know which is fact and which is fiction.
-There are two explanations for the origin of raining cats and dogs.
-One states that it may come from a Greek expression cata doxa, which means “contrary to experience or belief.”
+There are multiple explanations for the origin of raining cats and dogs.
+One states that it may come from a Greek expression cata doxa, which means contrary to experience or belief.
 Another says that during heavy rains in England during the 17th century, it rained so much that the streets became rivers carrying dead cats and dogs that did not survive the flooding. 🙁

 Why are idioms important to learn?

-Idioms are very common in English.
-There are thousands of them!
-You hear them on TV shows and in movies.
-Native speakers use them often, but they are difficult for non-native speakers to understand without learning them one by one.
+You can hear idioms on TV shows and in movies.
+Native speakers use them often, but they are difficult for non-native speakers to understand without learning them.

 There are some idioms that are so common, you probably already know them.
 Can you think of any?
-How about “a piece of cake”?
+How about a piece of cake?
 Context can help you understand idioms more easily.
-Let’s look at “a piece of cake” used in context.
+Let’s look at a piece of cake used in context.

 Elsa: That test was a piece of cake!

-Ollie: Right?!
+Oliver: Right?!
 I didn’t even study, but I think I did well!

-Hopefully, from the context, you can guess that if something is “a piece of cake,” it is really easy!
+Hopefully, from the context, you can guess that if something is a piece of cake, it is really easy!

-Ready for another idiom?
+Ready for more idioms?